 What's changed?
 Digital Transformation is the new reality

 - Work from home

-Irrespective of the industry, a large percentage of organizations have implemented work from home strategies in order to ensure and support business continuity.
-While some firms already support remote work and have the suitable infrastructure to enable it, many firms have gone about implementing organization-wide ‘work-from-home’ and ensuring the supporting tech.
+Irrespective of the industry, a large percentage of organizations have implemented work-from-home strategies in order to ensure and support business continuity.
+While some firms already support remote work and have the suitable infrastructure to enable it, many firms have gone about implementing organization-wide work-from-home and ensuring the supporting tech.

 - On-demand food & services

-Essentials, or critical necessities like food, groceries, sanitary items etc are moving to contactless-delivery.
+Essentials or critical necessities like food, groceries, sanitary items, etc are moving to contactless delivery.

-Telemedicine and telehealth will be the new wave in healthcare, limiting physical contact and helping contain spread, as well as propagating new business models.
+Telemedicine and telehealth will be the new wave in healthcare, limiting physical contact and helping contain the spread, as well as propagating new business models.

 - Education & Learning